Symone Sanders-Townsend

-Symone D. Sanders-Townsend (born December 10, 1989) is an American political strategist and commentator.
-She served as national press secretary for Democratic presidential candidate Bernie Sanders during his 2016 presidential campaign.
-She left the campaign abruptly in late June 2016, saying "she was not let go and that leaving the campaign was her decision."
-In October 2016, she was hired to be a Democratic strategist and political commentator by CNN.
-In April 2019, Symone Sanders joined the 2020 presidential campaign of former vice president Joe Biden as a senior advisor, and after Biden won election, was named chief spokesperson and a senior advisor for Vice President Kamala Harris.
-On December 2, 2021, Sanders announced that she would be resigning from her position by the end of 2021.
+Symone D. Sanders Townsend (born December 10, 1989) is an American political strategist and political commentator who hosts MS NOW's The Weeknight.
+A member of the Democratic Party, she served as national press secretary for Bernie Sanders' 2016 presidential campaign.
+In October 2016, she was hired as a political commentator by CNN.

+In April 2019, Sanders joined the 2020 presidential campaign of former vice president Joe Biden as a senior advisor, and after Biden won election, was named chief spokesperson and a senior advisor for Vice President Kamala Harris.
+On December 2, 2021, Sanders announced her resignation from the White House to return to broadcasting.
+She currently co-hosts MS NOW's The Weekend and 7 pm ET weekday broadcasts with Alicia Menendez and Michael Steele.

 Early life and education

 Sanders was raised in North Omaha, Nebraska.
 Her father, Daniel Sanders, is retired from the U.S. Army Corps of Engineers.
 Her mother, Terri Sanders, is the former publisher of the Omaha Star and former executive director for the Great Plains Black History Museum.

 She attended Sacred Heart Catholic School.
 As a child, Sanders wanted to grow up to host her own television show.
 She used to walk around the house acting as Donna Burns, an imaginary television host.

 Her first job was working at Time Out Foods in Omaha, a Black-owned restaurant.
-She graduated from Mercy High School.
+She graduated in 2008 from Mercy High School.

 Sanders attended Creighton University, and earned a bachelor's degree in business administration.
 While in college, she interned at a law firm, where she realized she didn't want to work in law.

 Career

-Sanders worked in the communications department of former Omaha Mayor Jim Suttle and was deputy communications director for Democratic gubernatorial candidate Chuck Hassebrook in 2014.
+Sanders worked in the communications office of former Omaha Mayor Jim Suttle, and she was deputy communications director for Democratic gubernatorial candidate Chuck Hassebrook in 2014.

 In August 2015, Sanders joined the Bernie Sanders 2016 presidential campaign as the national press secretary.
 In December, Fusion listed Sanders as one of 30 women under 30 who would shape the 2016 election.

-In June 2016, she quit the Sanders campaign.
+In June 2016, following the conclusion of the primaries, she quit the Sanders campaign.
 Later that year, she joined CNN as an analyst and commentator, and was recognized by Rolling Stone magazine as one of 16 Young Americans Shaping the 2016 Election.

+In 2019, Sanders-Townsend served as a Fellow at the USC Center for the Political Future.